Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 3. Dryer Assembly – whether the washing and drying compartments are housed together or separately.

-For commercial purposes, you will need a high rated dry cleaner and of large load capacity.
+For commercial purposes, you will need a highly rated dry cleaner and of large load capacity.
 This will cost may cost you about 2000 dollars or more.

-In case you need a dry cleaner for home use, 500 dollar or less is enough to purchase one from local vendors.
+In case you need a dry cleaner for home use, 500 dollars or less is enough to purchase one from local vendors.

 NB: Dry cleaners fail at times.
-You must therefore need to connect with the right electrician for maintenance and frequent dryer checkups – factor this in your budget.
+Therefore, you need to connect with the right electrician for maintenance and frequent dryer checkups – factor this in your budget.